Three young women sit on concrete stairwell.

 Thank you for your feedback

-1. Secured Card Deposit Range: You must make a minimum security deposit of $200 (or more, in increments of $100 up to $2,500), which will equal your requested credit limit.
+1. Secured Card Deposit Range: If approved, you must make a minimum security deposit of $200 (or more, in increments of $100 up to $2,500), which will equal your requested credit limit.
 Discover will determine your maximum credit limit by your income and ability to pay.

 2. Getting your deposit back: Monthly reviews start your seventh month as a customer.
 We will refund your security deposit if you have made all payments on time for the last six consecutive billing cycles on all your Discover accounts including any loans, and you've remained in "good status" on all credit accounts you are responsible for whether they are Discover accounts or not.
 "Good status" means: (1) your credit report shows no delinquencies, charge-offs, repossessions, or bankruptcies for the six months prior to our review; and (2) your Discover secured card is not in a prohibited status at the time of our review, including, but not limited to: closed, revoked, suspended, subject to tax levy, garnishment, deceased, lost/stolen, or fraud.
 Monthly reviews may be delayed if you change your payment due date.
 We typically process your refund in 2-3 business days based on your delivery preference.
 If you close your account and pay in full, we'll return your deposit within two billing cycles plus ten days.